spacetx/starfish/docs/source/help_and_reference/loading_data/index.rst

 Simply loading the experiment and grabbing fields of view only reads the *index* into memory, Starfish hasn't loaded any files into memory yet (or, if using an aws-localized json file, it hasn't downloaded any images yet).
-Starfish enables the user to very carefully what data makes it into the memory space of a machine.
+Starfish enables the user to very carefully control what data makes it into the memory space of a machine.

 To load a set of images, the user specifies which image they want (below we take the primary) and can optionally specify a set of cropping parameters.
-To demonstrate how those work, we'll slice out a 1000 pixel square from the :code:`(1044, 1390)` pixel :py:class:`FieldOfView`:
+To demonstrate how those work, we'll slice out a 1000 pixel square from the :code:`(1044, 1390)` pixel :py:class:`.FieldOfView`:

 .. code-block:: python